Toni Markić

-Toni Markić (born 25 October 1990) is a Bosnian-Herzegovinian footballer who plays as a defender.
+Toni Markić (born 25 October 1990) is a Bosnian footballer who plays as a defender for Italian Serie D club Scafatese.

 Club career

 He made his Veikkausliiga debut for KuPS on 12 April 2014 in a game against HJK.

 On 26 July 2019, he signed with Viterbese.

 On 7 August 2021 he joined Foggia on a two-year contract.

 International career

-Markić was a youth international for Bosnia and Herzegovina U-19 and Bosnia and Herzegovina U-21.
+Markić was a youth international for Bosnia and Herzegovina U19 and Bosnia and Herzegovina U21.